benwh1/benwh1.github.io/_posts/2021-05-09-an-interesting-pattern-in-the-leibniz-series.md

 (Note: this relies on the number of terms $$N$$ being even, so that we sum an equal number of positive and negative terms.
 We will assume $$N$$ to be even throughout the rest of this post.)

 All of the powers of 2 in the denominators seem to suggest that maybe we should replace $$N$$ by $$N/2$$ to eliminate them, i.e. that we should *halve* the number of terms we are summing.
 This isn't necessary to do of course, it just makes the formula look a bit simpler.
-This gives us the asymptotic formula
+This gives us the conjectured asymptotic formula

 $$\pi\stackrel{?}{=}\pi_{N/2}+2\left(\frac{1}{N}-\frac{1}{N^3}+\frac{5}{N^5}-\frac{61}{N^7}+\cdots\right)$$